jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 It has been practice that all GHG inventory files are in the same *crf* directory.

+### A note on GHG inventory files
+The files are text (csv) files with white space as separator.
+Each line in the file represent one time series for an emission, some area etc. in the CRFReporter.
+The line begins with optional comment followed by the UID ("unique identifier") of the time series and after that the time series itself.
+For example:

+       #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865

+The *#* character denotes the beginning and the end of the comment.
+The UID (*A4DB3 ...611F1A*) is CRFReporter generated.

 Practical note: the options -b, -k,-l and -m (in `run-ghg-master.sh`, not shown here) refer to ubiquitous configuration files that come with the lukeghg package.
 Thus after downloading lukeghg from GitHub create *crf* and *PartyProfile* directories in